-And when this smart contract’s centralized code is made decentralized for execution purposes on the Ethereum blockchain, it becomes an even smarter contract.
+When this smart contract’s centralized code is decentralized for execution purposes on the Ethereum blockchain, it becomes an even smarter contract.

 Coding and executing smart contracts on the Ethereum blockchain makes them immutable and independent from centralization.

-Sounds complicated?
-Let’s simplify everything using a well-known example.
+Sound complicated?
+Let’s simplify things using a well-known example.

-Ethereum smart contracts may be compared to a vending machine.
+Ethereum smart contracts can be compared to a vending machine.

-Each smart contract is another “coffee machine”, an application.
-There is a variety of vending machines for selling still and sparkling water, cigarettes, drugs, eye lenses, pizza, milk, etc. The common trait is a finite functionality.
-If a machine cooks coffee, then it doesn’t sell pizza and vice versa.
+Each smart contract is another application.
+There are many vending machines that sell still and sparkling water, cigarettes, drugs, lenses, pizza, milk, etc. The common trait is finite functionality.
+If a machine makes coffee, then it does not sell pizza and vice versa.

-Smart contact is a “vending machine” which does a particular function.
+A smart contact is a “vending machine” that performs a particular function.
 That’s it.

-If you can read the contract and understand what is written in smart contract – you can “use the menu of vending machine and order some coffee for ETH”.
-The main difference, that in Ethereum machines operate with money and one tiny mistake can cost a fortune.
+If you can read the contract and understand what is written in a smart contract, you can “use the menu of a vending machine and order some coffee for ETH.”
+The main difference is that Ethereum machines operate with money, and one tiny mistake can cost a fortune.

-Therefore, writing a smart contract requires special skills (which are in high demand at the moment) from each other.
-The network of machines.
-This is what Ethereum makes possible due to smart contracts.
+Therefore, writing a smart contract requires special skills (which are currently in high demand) from each other.
+The network of machines is what makes Ethereum possible because of smart contracts.

-In this chapter we will share our experience of developing an Ethereum-based service for Data Sales and implementing liability smart contract in blockchain.
-When we’re done you’ll know exactly how to write some deep-looking smart contract code and ready to dive into the complicated task of actually deploying the contract to a live blockchain.
+In this chapter, we share our experience of developing an Ethereum-based service for data sales and implementing a liability smart contract in the blockchain.
+When we’re done, you will know exactly how to write some deep-looking smart contract code and be ready to dive into the complicated task of actually deploying the contract to a live blockchain.

-Currently, of all the languages for smart contract development Solidity, a high-level programming language specifically tailored for this job, is the industry standard.
-A few other languages should be mentioned as well: Serpent, a Python-like language with “.se” extension, and LLL, a Lisp family language.
-Serpent was popular a while back but nowadays tides have turned in favor of Solidity, a more well-rounded and robust solution.
+Currently, of all the languages for smart contract development, Solidity, a high-level programming language specifically tailored for the job, is the industry standard.
+A few other languages should be mentioned as well: Serpent is a Python-like language with an “.se” extension, and LLL is a Lisp-family language.
+Serpent was popular, but tides have turned in favor of Solidity, a more well-rounded and robust solution.

-Our goal was implementation of smart contract to test human-robot interaction via blockchain.
+Our goal was to implement a smart contract to test human-robot interaction via blockchain.

-We are offering information (data from radiation dosimeter) by smart contract in Ethereum blockchain.
+We are offering information (data from a radiation dosimeter) by smart contract in the Ethereum blockchain.
 For that, we’re going to use:

 IPFS — to transfer information and blockchain to receive payment and proof transaction